Usama1002/EBE-Exploration/rotart_inverted_pendulum/README.md

-This is the code for our experiments on Qube Servo 2 platform in our paper Entropy-Based Exploration for Reinforcement Learning.
+This is the code for our experiments on Qube Servo 2 platform in our paper 'Learning-Driven Exploration for Reinforcement Learning'.
 Basic skeletion of code is taken from [here](https://github.com/g6ling/Reinforcement-Learning-Pytorch-Cartpole/tree/master/rainbow).

 # Prerequisites